-He acted as a secretary for the mayor of Empalme, a city of 40,000 people, since September 2021 until he resigned about a week ago.
-The reasons was that in early February, a video circulating on social networks claimed he was involved in a criminal network.
+He acted as a secretary for the mayor of Empalme, a city of 40,000 people, from September 2021 until he resigned about a week ago.
+The reason was that in early February, a video circulating on social networks claimed he was involved in a criminal network.

 In the video, Daniel Palafox Suárez, another former public official, accused several people including Jorge Camero, of being involved with La Plaza, a criminal structure linked to the Caborca Cartel that allegedly attacked Guaymas public officers last November.
 In the video, Daniel Palafox was handcuffed and seated on a bucket answering questions from an unseen interrogator.

 Daniel Palafox, who had criticized the number of disappearances in the state of Sonora, was reported missing on January 28 and found dead a week later.

 The reasons of Jorge Camero’s death, and whether it was related to journalism, remain unclear.

 “This is related to street-level drug sales or possible criminal groups,” State Attorney General Claudia Contreras Córdova said in a video statement.
 Her office excludes freedom of expression as the reason for his death.